Overview of Faculty-Led Programs

 Basic Eligibility Requirements

 The minimum requirements to be eligible to participate in any faculty-led study abroad program (regardless of the type) are:

-- Good academic standing at time of application and prior to departure abroad
+- Good academic and disciplinary standing at time of application and prior to departure abroad

 - Only students approved to study abroad on the applicable faculty-led program will be permitted to participate in the course

 - All participants are required to receive academic credit for the study abroad experience - it is not possible to audit the course or participate in a non-credit-seeking capacity

 - Minimum cumulative GPA of 2.0 (short-term programs, e.g. spring break and summer programs)

 - Minimum cumulative GPA of 2.5 (semester programs)